l12f3r/k8s-ec2-terraform/README.md

     }
 ```

-This information is represented as an array with two objects (one for each node type), each containing all of its instance specs.
+This information is represented as an array with two items (one for each node type), each containing all of its instance specs.

 > [!WARNING]
 > Such information is disclosed here for learning, but remember: not a safe practice.